polygamma/aurman/README.md

 - `--solution_way`: Print what exactly will be done (order of installing/removing packages).

-- `--holdpkg`: Specify packages that are installed on users' systems that must not be removed.
+- `--holdpkg`: Specify installed packages that must not be removed.
-Users may specify more than one package separated with spaces.
+Separate package names with space to specify more that one packages.

 - `--holdpkg_conf`: Append packages from the pacman.conf to `--holdpkg`.

-- `--do_everything`: `-u` for repo packages will be handled by `aurman`, not by `pacman`.
+- `--do_everything`: `-u` for repo packages will be handled by `aurman` and not `pacman`.
-May be useful if (1) users use the `aurman` config to fetch repo packages from other repos than they would normally be installed from or if (2) users want to confirm the installation of packages only once ("full batch interaction").
+May be useful if (1) the `aurman` config is used to fetch repo packages from other repos than they would normally be installed from or if (2) you want to confirm the installation of packages only once ("full batch interaction").
-But this is **not** recommended since the pacman call `-Syu` will be split to `-Sy`, to do calculations, and to update the system.
+This is **not** recommended since the pacman call `-Syu` is executed in this
+order: split to `-Sy`, do calculations, and upgrade the system.
-With `aurman` handling `-u`, it still may result with a partial upgrade, not just because of splitting `-Syu`, but because the dependency solver of `aurman` may yield wrong results.
+With `aurman` handling `-u`, it still may result in a partial upgrade, not just because of splitting `-Syu`, but because the dependency solver of `aurman` may yield wrong results.

 - `--optimistic_versioning`: In case of an unknown version of a provider for a versioned dependency, assume that the dependency is fulfilled.